limqiwei/flexible-wfle/README.md

 Note: The provided configuration file path is located in `dev/configs/mariadb/my.ini`

 ```
-mariadb-install-db.exe --defaults-file=path/to/your/my.ini
+mariadb-install-db.exe --config=E:/dev/configs/mariadb/my.ini
 ```

-After running this command, the default database tables will be created under dev/data/mariadb.
+After running this command, the default database tables will be created under `dev/data/mariadb`.
+Along with the my.ini.
+Delete the .ini file in the data folder as we will use the one in `configs/mariadb/`

 Note: By default MariaDB will be initialized without any password.
 This may change in the future.